thesammiller/flamenco-server-installation-guide/1c_BlenderCloud.md

 sudo apt-get install virtualenvwrapper
 ```

 The installation files are missing a `requirements.txt` for Pillar.
 There may be some issues with dependencies.
 Since the project is a few years old, it's important to make sure that you have the correct version of the dependencies.
-Below are a few of them along with their version.
+Check the appendix for developer dependency versions.
 You can install by using the command:
 `pip install module==####`
 ...where `module` is the module name and `####` is the version number.